systematic-magic/AgingPubMed/editorials_pdf.rst

 - NO hyphens or spaces allowed in-between initials.
 8.1.3.
 Check that all :ref:`mononyms<mononym>` (names which have no initials) are “true” mononyms (check `PubMed <https://pubmed.ncbi.nlm.nih.gov/>`_ site).

 8.1.4.
+Remove any electronic addresses (Ex.
+Electronic address: easloffice@easloffice.eu).

+8.1.5.
 Check that list of authors contains either of the following:

 - One author name followed by comma (,) and “et al.”